 In the US, The Walking Dead airs on the AMC cable network, and in the UK it normally airs on Fox UK.
-Cord cutters, however, also have several options for watching the show – both past seasons and the latest one.
+Cord cutters, however, also have several options for watching the show – both past seasons and the newest one.
 First, no – The Walking Dead does NOT air on Netflix in the UK.
 Past seasons are available on Netflix in the US though – here’s how to watch US Netflix in the UK.

 Sky’s on-demand service, meant to compete with Netflix, offers a cheaper price over Sky’s cable TV offerings.

 - Cheap, monthly subscription (£7.99 a month) – includes The Walking Dead and many other programmes

 - Includes the newest episodes, each one added shortly after airing in the US

 - Picture Quality: Only gets up to 720p, without Full HD (that’s a limitation of NOW TV)

-Watch On: NOW TV Box, Chromecast, Apple TV, Gaming consoles, Certain models of Smart TVs (No Amazon Fire TV)
+Watch On: NOW TV Smart Box, Chromecast, Apple TV, Gaming consoles, Certain models of Smart TVs (No Amazon Fire TV)

-Amazon Instant Video – New and Old Episodes
+Amazon Instant Video – Season 9 and Past Seasons

-Amazon’s video on demand library offers both the older seasons, and the new episodes.
-There’s a catch, however – while Series 1 to Series 6 are available via Amazon Prime Instant Video (Read our review), for the same subscription fee you normally pay, the newest episodes are only available (at this point) for direct purchase.
+Amazon’s video on demand library offers both the older seasons and the new episodes.
+There’s a catch, however – while Series 1 to Series 7 are available via Amazon Prime Instant Video (Read our review), for the same subscription fee you normally pay, Season 8 is only available, for now, as a separate purchase.